Marti's Musings

 Then tonight I had dinner with Mike, Rocio and the boys.
 We went to Quaker Steak & Lube for my favorite, chicken wings.
 We laughed, we ate, I got a glorious new red purse.

 It was an unexpectedly wonderful day.
-I didn’t have high hopes or expectations of the day, but it was god.
+I didn’t have high hopes or expectations of the day, but it was good.
 I got lots of love on Facebook from friends near and far.

 Turns out turning 35 wasn’t so painful afterall.